searchstax/searchstax-cloud-connector-for-sitecore/README.md

 5. Go to your sitecore page > Control Panel > Populate Solr Managed Schema > Select All > Populate
 6. On the same page, Indexing Manager > Select All > Rebuild

+## How can I get help with SearchStax Sitecore Plugin?

+You can use GitHub to submit [bug reports](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=bug_report.md) or [feature requests](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=feature_request.md) for SearchStax-Sitecore-Plugin.
+Please do not submit usage questions via GitHub.

 ## FAQ
 ### IP Filtering